sahil-shaik-007/MatlabPrograms/README.md

 - The enhanced connector handles complex model hierarchies including reference subsystems containing other reference subsystems
 - Variant subsystems are processed by activating each variant choice individually
 - Model references are automatically loaded and processed recursively
+- Special blocks (Inport, Outport, From, Goto) are handled with appropriate connection logic

 ## Use Cases
 - **Model Validation**: Ensure all ports are properly connected before simulation